minn-kaungmyat/rescu-flutter-assessment/solutions.md

 3. **Large images in memory:** `TheNetworkImage` used `CachedNetworkImage` without `memCacheHeight` or `memCacheWidth`.
 The deal images are displayed at a fixed size, but the source images can be much larger, so the in-memory image cache could use more memory than necessary.

+4. **Ghost Obx Listeners & Layout Jitter:** The `FlashCountdownText` widget used GetX's `Obx` to listen to a 1-second timer.
+Due to a known issue with `Obx` inside rapidly scrolling `ListView`s, the listeners failed to detach when the cards were destroyed off-screen.
+This left hundreds of "ghost" widgets firing every second in the background.
+Furthermore, when the text digits changed, their slight width differences caused the entire parent `Card` to relayout and repaint.

 **Why this fix is the right one:**

 1. **Targeted `Obx`:** Removed the top-level `Obx` and moved the `scrollOffset` observers to the AppBar and FAB.
 This prevents scroll updates from rebuilding the feed.